kenesu-h/chat-plays-ftl/README.md

 ;cloaking -3
 ```

-## System Name Abbreviation
+### System Name Abbreviation
 System names can be abbreviated so you don't have to type the whole system name
 out.
 For example, you can do `;cloak` instead of `;cloaking`, or `;mb` instead
 of `;medbay`.
 There a lot more accepted abbreviations, but that's way too much
 to type out.

-## Door Control
+### Weapon and Drone Control
-Doors however are a little different.
-Since you can only open or close
+Weapon and drone control are slightly different, since you can directly power or
+depower a specific weapon/drone slot. `;weapons 2` will power the weapon in
+weapon slot 2, and likewise `;weapons -2` will depower that slot.

+### Door Control
-individual doors using the mouse, people can only use the keyboard shortcut of
+Since you can only open or close individual doors using the mouse, people can
-opening and closing ALL doors.
-For both respectively, do `;doors open` and
+only use the keyboard shortcut of opening and closing ALL doors.
+For both
-`;doors close`.
+respectively, do `;doors open` and `;doors close`.

-## Event Dialogue Options
+### Event Dialogue Options
 Finally, in true anarchic fashion, people are able to choose the dialogue option
 for an event.
 This is as simple as `;choose 1`, just replace the 1 with the
 number of the option you want; don't worry, the game visibly gives the number